jonahsmith/personal-site/_projects/nytimes-live.md

 Together, these formats form an essential part of the daily report and represent some of the newsroom's most visible assets.

-I have also been a strong and consistent advocate for performance optimization on the site, especially in the context of these live assets, which are among the most performant editorial assets on the The New York Times website despite their relative complexity and the amount of dynamic functionality.
+I have also been a strong and consistent advocate for performance optimization on the site, especially in the context of these live assets, which are among the most performant editorial assets on the The New York Times website despite their relative complexity and the amount of dynamic functionality they support.

 ## Features, workflows, and editor tools